ukhirani/tekigo/README.md

-# tekigo
+# Tekigō (適合)

-a super efficient to fill any form possibly written in Go !
+A super efficient way to fill any job application form, written in Go !